 As in the US, the Indian interview process is generally regarded as formal and structured.
 For corporate positions, there are often two rounds of interviews and in some cases some form of competency testing.
 There is usually a set list of questions an interviewer will be working from, centering on qualifications and education.
 Interviewees will aim to answer these questions politely and succinctly, which may differ from US candidates who are culturally more likely to promote themselves and their achievements.

-Generally, men in India will wear suits and ties to interviews while women may wear corporate wear such as suiting, skirts and blouses or they may choose to wear saris.
+Generally, men in India will wear suits and ties to interviews while women may wear corporate wear such as suiting, skirts, and blouses or they may choose to wear saris.

 It’s commonplace to send a thank you note after the interview.
-This is different from a follow up message, or one questioning what the next steps will be and is simply meant as a sign of polite gratitude.
+This is different from a follow-up message, or one questioning what the next steps will be and is simply meant as a sign of polite gratitude.

-Are Indian CVs different to American CVs?
+Are Indian resumes different from American resumes?

 Salaries are also offered using the Lakh unit, which is equal to 100 000.
 For example, 150 000 rupees is 1.5 lakh rupees.

 How much annual leave do employees get in India?